 When transferred or stored over an unsecured medium, the private keys should be encrypted with a password.

 If private keys are breached, they can be used to impersonate the identity of the endpoint associated to them.

-If the server’s private key is breached, it can be used to create a rogue server instance, which will look identical to the original instance for any remote endpoint.
+If the server's private key is breached, it can be used to create a rogue server instance impersonating the original instance.

-Besides getting the private key, the attacker will also need to change the TCP/IP routing or the DNS server in use for the endpoint, so that the rogue server is accessible using the same IP or DNS name for the remote client.
+Besides getting the private key, the attacker also needs to change the TCP/IP routing or the DNS server in use for the endpoint, so that the rogue server is accessed using the same IP or DNS name by the remote client.